mesonbuild/meson-python/docs/tutorials/introduction.rst

-As you might have figured out by the name, *sdists* contain the source code of the project, and *wheels* contain a compiled [#pure-wheels]_ version of the project, ready to be copied to the filesystem.
+As you might have figured out by the name, *sdists* contain the source code of the project, and *wheels* contain a compiled [#pure-wheels]_ version of the project, ready to be copied to the file-system.

 If your project uses Python extension modules, your *wheels* will be specific to both the platform and the Python version [#stable-abi]_.